8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 In order to calculate this KPI properly, you should always categorize the software version that each defect was identified, prior to release into your production environment.

-The formula often used for DDE:
+This formula is often used for DDE:

 Number of Defects Identified in Software Version Release /